rafabene/devops-demo/kubernetes/Readme.md

 Start you Kubernetes Cluster.
 For more informaton about creating the Kubernetes Cluster, take a look on its [Kubernetes Getting Started Guide](http://kubernetes.io/gettingstarted/)
 _Note: It is suggested to use Vagrant as it's easier to setup.
 Use the latest stable release to avoid unexpected issues_

-1. Check the numbers of minions available and what pods are running
+1. Check the numbers of minions available and what pods are running.

   Execute: